-Role of the Subject Leader
+10. Role of the Subject Leader

-It is the responsibility of the subject leader to monitor the standards of children's work and the quality of teaching and learning in Music.
+It is the responsibility of the subject leader to write the LTP and schemes of work for each Music unit.
+The subject leader will also monitor the standards of children's work and the quality of teaching and learning in Music.
 Monitoring may involve looking at planning, scrutinising work, lesson observations and pupil voice.
 Pupil voice is valued and helps to inform the vision and aims of Music across the school, pupils are interviewed to gain an insight into the subject.
-It is the subject leads responsibility to ensure staff maintain a high quality of presentation in pupils art books.